 Before you use or submit any information in connection with Supermajority, carefully review this Policy.
 By using the Services, you consent to the collection, use, and disclosure of your information as outlined below.

 Information We Collect

 We collect information about you when you affirmatively give information to us, such as when you sign up to become a member.
 Sometimes you are actually giving information to a third party vendor who collects the information for us.
 This happens because we don’t have the capability to handle something on our own, such as processing donations.
 We also collect information from you from your browser or device through your passive behavior using our Services.
 Sometimes we also collect information from third parties.
 Below we go into more detail about how and why we collect this data.

 Information You Provide Affirmatively

-- We may collect information from you in a variety of ways, such as when you:
+We collect personal information from you in a variety of ways, such as when you:

-- Become a member of Supermajority (learn more about joining here);
+- Become a member of Supermajority and create a member profile prior to 2021 (learn more about joining here);

 - Otherwise communicate with us, such as via email.